Rudizoon/MultiPlay-Remote/README.md

 I created some layouts in Corel Draw/Inkscape, one to assist in placing the right sized holes for the buttons in the right places, the other for the artwork that goes behind the buttons on adhesive paper.
-A copy of this artwork can be found below, under "Downloadable files".
+A copy of this artwork can be downloaded from here.
 Please note that if you wish to use this, you will need to adjust this for the box and button sizes you decide to use.
 I sellotaped (cellulose tape) the drilling guide one onto the box, and drilled the holes with a 4mm drill bit.
 I then reamed them to the correct size.
 I don't recommend drilling to the required size as the larger drill bits tend to tear the plastic.